namsral/dennis/README.md

 *Tailored DNS responses*

-Dennis is a DNS server which can serve customised DNS responses on a per user basis.
+Dennis is a DNS server which can serve customized DNS responses on a per user basis.

 On its own Dennis isn't very useful but by adding a DNS recursor and a HTTP(S) proxy, Dennis can bypass geo-blocking for thousands of users.